markvader/herolabsapi/README.md

     # reopen_incident = await client.incidents.async_close_incident(demo_incident_id)

     # There are additional api endpoints that can be explored and called (properties, signals, user),
-    # I will put example code in the examples folder.
+    # example code is in the examples folder.

 if __name__ == "__main__":